CFLE-Approved Program Application

 NCFR allows up to two substitute courses on a checklist.
 Courses used in substitution for CFLE-approved courses must cover the same content and must have been completed with a grade of C- or better.
 Using the FLE Content and Practice Guidelines, please refer to the information listed under each content area for guidance as to what information needs to be included.
 While it is not required that every component be address directly, the majority of the concepts must be included.

 Substitutions must be approved by NCFR (and must fit in the allowed time frame).
-You can request approval of a course prior to submitting your application by sending a request for substitution along with a syllabus for the substitution course to Maddie Hansen.
+You can request approval of a course prior to submitting your application by sending a request for substitution along with a syllabus for the substitution course to Emily Vang.
 Otherwise, note on your checklist which courses are being used as substitutions and include a copy of the course syllabus (from the time that you took the course).
 You can do this at the time of application.

 Some degree programs will accept a course from another college or university as equivalent to one that they offer.
 These transfer courses are still considered substitutes to the approved course on a CFLE checklist and must be approved by NCFR.
 There are many circumstances where CFLE requirements are not the same as degree requirements.
 The criteria used by NCFR to approve a course for the 10 FLE content areas is different than that used by a university department to accept transfer credit, which is why we need to review all transfer courses.